Masonic Youth Park ARRL Field Day #1 June 22-24, 2024

 W1OP's FT4, FT8 Operations

 Digital contacts from W1OP FN41 RI are mostly remote controlled by operators in RI, MA, NH, TX, and FL.
-The station uses TeamViewer, AnyDesk, or Chrome Remote Desktop for remote control of three IC-7300's and sometimes an additional IC-706Mk2G tied into either the Collins 237-B1 Log Periodic Dipole Array[see below] that covers 10M through 40M, an 80M Doublet, a 5 element 6M beam, or a 73ft end fed vertical using a Icom AH-4 that covers 6M through 80M.
+The station uses TeamViewer, AnyDesk, or Chrome Remote Desktop for remote control of three IC-7300's and sometimes an additional IC-706Mk2G tied into either the Collins 237-B1 Log Periodic Dipole Array[see below] that covers 10M through 40M, an 80M Doublet with a LDG AT6 Pro II tuner, a 5 element 6M beam, or a 73ft end fed vertical using a Icom AH-4 that covers 6M through 80M.
 During the winter a 160M antenna is also available.
 A Verizon FIOS optical cable provides internet connection.

 Whatever matching requirements needed with the LPDA are handled by the autotune in the 7300 with an average output of about 80+W. Most of the time the LPDA is oriented toward the Mediterranean as we are located on a hill favoring the Atlantic Ocean.
 Our logs reflect a very high percentage of DX because of this.